Adrian925492/Docker/module1_note.md

 **IPC communication between containers** - to make able 2 containers to connect each other using IPC mechanism, we have to run one of them with flag ```--ipc shareable``` which will make its ipc communication space shareable, and run other container, which we want to use ipc of the first one with flag ```--ipc container:<name of cont. with shareable ipc>```.

+**Docker volumes** - mechanism of usage some filesystem of hosts os inside docker container.
+In most basic way we can create any volume inside a container by VOLUME command inside dockerfile, or by -v <volume_name> inside docker run.
+Then, the volume will be created in a given path inside docker, and in random location inside volumes on host os.
+To get exact location of the volume on host os, type **dockr inspect -f '{{.Config.Volumes}}' volumeName**.
+Other way is to create volume by **docker volume volumeName** command and use the created volume in docker run by **-v namedVolume:pathToVolumeInsideDocker** added to **docker run**.
+The volume will be stored in volumes on host os.
+Third way is to just map existing path as a volume to the container by **-v host_dir_path:volume_path_in_docker** added to **docker run** command.

+**Docker networks** - docker provides several types of network drivers: host (only Linux host OS), bridge, none, swarm, container_network_mode (same as set in the given container).
+The drivers defines how and what we can use regarding network connections of the container.

+**Docker compose** - the tool for creating single docker image by multiple docker images using .yaml configuration.
+Docker compose has its distro to all systems that docker can work on (Linux, Mac, Windows).
+Docker compose allows to store whole application stack in a single YAML file.
+Docker compose is a kind of wrapper for docker commands, and can be used with docker client in parallell.
+Docker compose is installed by default on Windows and Mac distributions, for Linux we have to install it (follow instruction on https://docs.docker.com/compose/install/).

+Docker compose version has to be at least as high as docker version.
+Docker compose is backward compatible, so the docker can be in lower version than compose tool.

+Docker compose YAML file sections:
+- version - required, specifies required docker-compose version
+- services - required, a service is one or more replicas of the same container
+- networks - optional, defines the networks that containers should use, by-default it is bridge
+- volumes - optional, defines volumes to be used by the containers

+And each service in the YAML has to be defined by:
+- iamge indicates the image
+- build points to path with Dockerfile, and optionaly parameters for the build

+Basic commands for docker compose and its analogy to docker client commands:
+- docker ps -> docker-compose ps
+- docker pull -> docker-compose pull
+- docker run -> docker-compose run
+- docker run -d -> docker-compose up -d
+- docker stop -> docker-compose stop
+- docker rm -> docker-compose rm
+- docker build -> docker-compose build

 **Daemon mode** - container can be run in attached and in daemon mode.
 In attached mode, the container *STDOUT* and *STDERR* streams are attached to terminal.
 In daemon mode, the streams are not attached and the contaienr works in background.
 We can see the streams by displaying container logs.

 > **_NOTE_** !
 Popular programming languages has its eligeable images in docker hub naming same, as language.
 For example, to run python script we just need to type: